hrt/AimRite/README.md

 Auto Ex Sniper -> if not close but still in range

-Auto Ex Stealth -> if an ally is alive near you (or no alive allies are near you) and enemy is near
+Auto Ex Stealth -> if an ally is alive near you (or no alive allies are near you) and enemy is near OR if projectile is going to hit you

 # Todo